thejpster/website/content/about.md

 I successfully stood for election to [St Ives Town Council](https://www.stivestowncouncil.gov.uk) as an Independent in 2016 and again in 2018.
 In 2019 my fellow Town Councillors elected me as Deputy Town Mayor, and in 2020 as Town Mayor.

 For my day job, I have spent over 15 years as an Embedded Systems Consultant for several Cambridge based product design consultancies.
-I am currently working at [42 Technology](https://42technology.com) in St Ives.
+I am currently working at [Ferrous Systems](https://ferrous-systems.com) remotely from my home town of St Ives, providing consulting and training in Rust.

+I currently sit on the Rust Leadership Council.

 ## Technical Skills